kraftpunk97/ESP32-LED-Command-Utility/README.md

 ## Wokwi Simulator

-The project can be run with actual ESP32, by using [Wokwi Simulator](https://wokwi.com/).
+The project can be run without actual ESP32, by using [Wokwi Simulator](https://wokwi.com/).
 I would recommend installing the [VS Code Extension](https://docs.wokwi.com/vscode/getting-started) to run the simulator.

 Simply build the project using ESP-IDF, and then open the `wokwi/diagram.json` file in VS Code.
 Then click on the `Run Simulation` button to the run the simulation.
 When running the project in Wokwi, the serial monitor is available at `localhost:4000`.